AiLiveSim/spconv1.0/README.md

 1. Install Nvidia GPU driver that supports CUDA 11.7 or later
 2. In Windows you need to install CUDA 11.7 and modify the environment variable so that this CUDA version is chosen
+    1. `CUDA_PATH` needs to point to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.7`
+    2. `CUDA_PATH_V11_7` needs to point to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.7`
 3. Create `spconv` Conda environment using these [instructions](conda/README.md)
     1. In Windows use the [./conda/spconv-windows.yml](./conda/spconv-windows.yml) when creating the environment
     2. In Ubuntu use the [./conda/spconv-linux.yml](./conda/spconv-linux.yml) when creating the environment
 4. Install [CMake](https://apt.kitware.com/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (used by CMake to fetch content)
 5. Install a C++14 (or higher) compatible compiler.
-In Ubuntu you can install `build-essential` package
+    1. In Ubuntu you can install `build-essential` package
+    2. In Windows you need to install Visual Studio version that is compatible with CUDA 11.7
 6. Activate the `spconv` environment: `conda activate spconv`
-7. After having activated the `spconv` environment, you have to modify the environment variable `PATH` so that the nvcc-compiler in the Conda environment's
+7. After having activated the `spconv` environment, if building the package in Ubuntu, you have to modify the environment variable `PATH` so that the nvcc-compiler in the Conda environment's
 `pkgs/cuda-toolkit/bin` path is found.

 Linux/Unix: